bluekitchen/btstack/port/posix-h4-bcm/README.md

 ## Configuration
 Newer Infineon Airoc (tm) Controllers like the CYW5557x series accept PatchRAM upload only in a so-called 'auto-baud mode' which is entered by asserting CTS (low) and starting/resetting the controller via BT_REG_EN.
-This port currently only supports the CYW5557x Controllers and slowly uploads the firmware at 115200.
+This port currently only supports the CYW5557x Controllers.

 ## Compilation